 The Forest and Natural Areas Management program at BCIT provides students with the knowledge they need to keep our ecosystems pristine.

 We need to preserve natural spaces—not only for protection from heat waves and floods, but also for the physical and psychological benefits they bring.
 However, urbanization is putting increasing pressure on environmental systems.

 The two-year diploma program in Forest and Natural Areas Management at BCIT provides students with the knowledge they need to keep our ecosystems pristine.
 From arboriculture and silviculture to forest engineering and inventory, we depend on nature’s resources, and we need skilled stewards to help us use them wisely.

 There are many ways organizations can create a more sustainable future—including how they test and analyze substances, reduce runoff, recycle materials, and conduct quality assurance.

-The two-year Chemical and Environmental Technology diploma program prepares students with the hands-on experience and research skills they need to help companies in every industry make more informed, environmentally responsible decisions.
-Emerging green enterprises are also eager to recruit, so there are lots of opportunities for graduates at pharmaceutical companies, engineering firms, recycling plants and more.
+The two-year Chemical and Environmental Technology diploma program prepares students with the experience and research skills they need to help companies in every industry make more informed, environmentally responsible decisions.
+Emerging green technology enterprises are also eager to recruit, so there are lots of opportunities for graduates at pharmaceutical companies, engineering firms, recycling plants and more.

 A healthy environment supports healthy people—the two are interrelated.
 That’s why it’s so important to have health inspectors who can help to ensure the safety of the community, keeping pests, pollution, and pathogens in check.